Skip to main content

 Beyond Project Cybersyn: Tracing the Influence of Stafford Beer Projects and Ideas in Latin America

-This paper explores Stafford Beer’s lesser-known journeys and collaborations in Latin America beyond the well-known Chilean project Cybersyn.
+This research paper explores Stafford Beer’s lesser-known journeys and collaborations in Latin America beyond the well-known Chilean project Cybersyn.
 It traces Beer’s involvement in the region back to the 1960s through his company SIGMA and its projects in Chile, as well as its attempts to expand into other Latin American countries.
 The paper also sheds light on a relatively unknown project in the 1970s in Peru, the Centre for the Study of People’s Participation (CENTRO), which was influenced by Beer’s ideas on real-time enterprise information and control systems.
 Furthermore, it explores Beer’s involvement in various projects across Latin America during the 1980s and 1990s, as the region gradually returned to democracy, including cases in Mexico, Uruguay (URUCIB), Venezuela (Cybervenez), and Colombia.
 While some implementations, particularly in Uruguay and Colombia, demonstrated the Viable System Model’s (VSM) potential for fostering genuine organizational democracy and social transformation, others in Mexico and Venezuela failed due to political instability or systemic corruption.
 The paper argues that though Beer’s VSM is often characterized as purely technocratic, its implementation in Latin America reveals that while sometimes appropriated by neoliberal reforms, it also aligned with regional aspirations for social transformation and creative liberation through the use of technology, challenging persistent biases about where technological innovation can originate.

 Read the full piece (open access)